7 SQL NULL

 - This

-is a truth-value - Truth-values in SQL are:
+UNKNOWNis a truth-value - Truth-values in SQL are:

-(a 3-value truth value system!)- Logic with
+TRUE,FALSE,UNKNOWN(a 3-value truth value system!)- Logic with

-: \[\begin{aligned} \texttt{UNKNOWN} \lor\texttt{FALSE}&\equiv\texttt{UNKNOWN}\\ \texttt{UNKNOWN} \lor\texttt{TRUE}&\equiv\texttt{TRUE}\\ \texttt{UNKNOWN} \land\texttt{FALSE}&\equiv\texttt{FALSE}\\ \texttt{UNKNOWN} \land\texttt{TRUE}&\equiv\texttt{UNKNOWN}\\ \neg\texttt{UNKNOWN}&\equiv\texttt{UNKONWN} \end{aligned}\] - A tuple is in a query result \(\iff\) the result of the
+UNKNOWN: \[\begin{aligned} \texttt{UNKNOWN} \lor\texttt{FALSE}&\equiv\texttt{UNKNOWN}\\ \texttt{UNKNOWN} \lor\texttt{TRUE}&\equiv\texttt{TRUE}\\ \texttt{UNKNOWN} \land\texttt{FALSE}&\equiv\texttt{FALSE}\\ \texttt{UNKNOWN} \land\texttt{TRUE}&\equiv\texttt{UNKNOWN}\\ \neg\texttt{UNKNOWN}&\equiv\texttt{UNKONWN} \end{aligned}\] - A tuple is in a query result \(\iff\) the result of the

 - Logic with